HR Coordinator Job Description Sample (+ Free Template)

-A HR Coordinator is a professional who sits on the Human Resources department.
+A HR Coordinator is a professional who sits in the Human Resources department.
 They are someone who plays an administrative function with the HR department.
-An HR Coordinator is generally someone who helps handle paperwork, ensures meeting times are set up appropriately and coordinators efforts on behalf of HR agents, HR leaders, and more.
+An HR Coordinator is generally someone who helps handle paperwork, ensures meeting times are set up appropriately and coordinators' efforts on behalf of HR agents, HR leaders, and more.

 HR Coordinator Job Description Sample

 Here’s an example of a good HR Coordinator job description:

 We are seeking a high performing HR Coordinator who can help to ensure all of our team's HR efforts are running smoothly.
 An HR coordinator within our organization plays a vital role in the assurance that all details have been accounted for.
 This includes training, Human Resources paperwork, speaking with candidates, planning the hiring process, and much more.

 An HR Coordinator salary and pay looks roughly like the following:

 According to Salary.com, an HR Coordinator could expect to earn somewhere in the $46,600 range per year.
 Those with experience exceeding the 10-year range can expect to earn upwards of $52,000.
 HR Coordinators may receive some bonus compensation for special objectives that are given to them on behalf of executive team members.

 HR Coordinator Job Description For Resume

 A HR Coordinator position may have a description similar to this one in an executive summary, professional summary, or resume:

 HR Coordinator Skills